thzandvl/microhack-sap-data/IntegrateMLPowerBI.md

 # Integrate Azure Machine Learning and PowerBI

 We can now integrate the ML Model within PowerBI.
+The Azure ML exposes a REST interface which we can integrate in powerBi.
 > Note : for this example we'll predict the payment date of the 'Historical Sales Orders'.
 In real-life you would do this for new unpaid Sales Orders

 ## Add Machine Learning info to the PowerBI Datamodel